RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 Like the binomial heap, a Fibonacci heap is a collection of *heap-ordered* trees.
 They do not need to be *binomial* trees however, this is where the relaxation of some of the binomial heap's properties comes in.

-Each tree has an order just like the [binomial heap][2] that is based on the number of children.
-Nodes within a Fibonacci heap can be removed from their tree without restructuring them however, so the order does not necessarily indicate the maximum height of the tree, or number of nodes it contains.
+Each tree has an [order just like the binomial heap][2] that is based on the number of children.
+Nodes within a Fibonacci heap can be removed from their tree without restructuring them, so the order does not necessarily indicate the maximum height of the tree or number of nodes it contains.

 {% include post-image.html class="stretch full-width" alt="Links" src="/images/2014/06/15/structure.svg" caption="Some examples of trees of order 0, 1 and 2 (the black nodes are 'marked')" %}